Research career

 I’m fascinated by bacteria that can sense specific carbohydrates (like in plant and fungal cell walls) and respond by producing specific enzymes.
 A better understanding of the complex microbe-microbe interactions in the soil will help us to better manage the soil microbial ecosystem.
 Picture source.

 Bacteroidetes bacteria in the soil: Glycan acquisition, enzyme secretion, and gliding motility.
-This book chapter, co-written with my good friend Dr Johan Larsbrink at Chalmers University in Gothenburg, summarises the state of the art on carbohydrate metabolism by soil bacteria in the Bacteroidetes genus, for whom nutrient acquisition is closely genetically tied to carbohydrate sensing and the ability to glide over solid surfaces.
+This book chapter, co-written with my good friend Dr Johan Larsbrink at Chalmers University in Gothenburg, summarised the state of the art on carbohydrate metabolism by soil bacteria in the Bacteroidetes genus, for whom nutrient acquisition is closely genetically tied to carbohydrate sensing and the ability to glide over solid surfaces.
 The soil Bacteroidetes have been a bit neglected in research in favour of their cousins in the human gut, and here we argue that their are just as interesting and important, and worthy of investigation.
-Soil bacteria hold tremendous numbers of enzymes that could be useful biotech tools, and which are vitally important in natural elemental cycles.

 Enzyme discovery